StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

 library(name_of_package)
 ```

 or call the command into your script.
-If you want your script to automatically install a package in case it's missing, use this boilerplate:
+If you want your script to
+automatically install a package in case it’s missing, use this
+boilerplate:

 ``` r
 if (!require(needed_package, character.only = TRUE, quietly = TRUE)) {